TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 More information can be found in the documentation on crowdin: https://support.crowdin.com/configuration-file/

+.. index:: Crowdin; Migration from Pootle

-How can I migrate Translations from Pootle?
+How can I migrate translations from Pootle?
 -------------------------------------------
 If translations exist on Pootle there is no need to retranslate everything on Crowdin again - you can import those.